ArdiJorganxhi/PocketScore/README.md

-# PocketScore
+# Track live scores on PocketScore

+PocketScore is an API for tracking live scores on football, it is powered by SportMonks API for getting live datas from different leagues.

-An API for live-tracking scores and fixtures of football with integration of SportMonks API.
-Powered by Java Spring Boot, PostgreSQL, SportMonks API
+This API includes integration of SportMonks API using FeignClient.